pananton/busrpc-spec/busrpc.md

 **Object** of a class represents a concrete entity from the set of modelled entities.
 It is characterized by concrete value of internal state and an immutable **object identifier**, which uniquelly identifies object throughout the system.

 Methods may be bound to a concrete object or to a class as a whole.
 The latter are called **static methods**.
 Busrpc specification also has a notion of a **static class**, which is a class without objects.
-Because of this, static class does not define an object identifier and every method of it's interface is treated as static.
+Because of this, static class does not define an object identifier and every method of it's interface must be static.
 Static classes are mainly used to group related system-wide "utility" methods.

 **Method call** is a network request containing method parameters and, optionally, identifier of the object for which method is called (not needed for static method calls).
 Some method parameters can additionally be defined as **observable**, which means that their values not only sent as payload of a call but also provide implementors with an ability to cherry-pick a subset of calls having a concrete values of the observable parameters (see [Endpoint](#endpoint) section for more information).